 Be aware of how you can control when you are out in the sun.
 The direct rays from 10 AM until 4 PM are the ones that do the most damage.
 You need to carefully consider your times of being out.
 Could you get out earlier in the day, and stay in during the hotter times?

-If you still insist on being out in the direct sun exposure times, cover up.
+If you still insist on being out in the direct sun exposure times, make sure to cover up.
 Protect your skin.
 It really isn’t that hard to do!
 Get yourself a cool hat with a brim.

 Wear that loose-fitting long-sleeved shirt.
 Always make sure that you have your sunglasses.
 Wear those long pants to protect your legs.
 Your skin must be protected.
 More information about being sun ready